gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 lightheadedly at the lengthening red streak on her arm.

 "Dip the tip in the blood," Razi commanded.
 "Now touch it to the wick.
 Good.
 Again.
-No, dip it, then touch the wick again---it has to be three separate drops.
+No, dip it, then touch the wick again–it has to be three separate drops.
 That's right.
 Now, put the knife down on the table.
 If you look in my bag, you should find a roll of bandage."

 Just as Erileine handed the roll of white cotton to Razi, a tiny flame